Pinaki82/crust/README.md

 **Assignment Operators:** `=` is an Assignment Operator that binds a value to a variable.

 **NOTE:** It has very little to do with the $=$ sign in mathematics, where we use the equal sign to both bind a value and compare something.
-In programming, `=` means giving a variable a value; simply pouring a glass of water into another glass.
+In programming, `=` means giving a variable a value; simply pouring some water into a glass.
 The sign `=` is not used for comparison in C. We will discuss Operators in the relevant chapter.

 The Rust version.